kjdev/php-ext-zstd/README.md

 #### Return Values

-Returns a zstd context instance success, or FALSE on failure
+Returns a zstd context instance on success, or FALSE on failure

 ### zstd\_uncompress\_add — Incrementally uncompress data